 In fulfilling these responsibilities, the Stewardship Council has been tasked with helping DOE meet its public involvement obligations identified in the Post-Closure Public Involvement Plan (PCPIP) for Rocky Flats.
-An important component of the PCPIP is public communication which is divided into two time periods: site transition (from now until regulatory closure) and post-closure.
-There is a strong possibility that regulatory closure will occur in 2006, so for practical purposes the Stewardship Council will consider the two time periods 2006.
+An important component of the PCPIP is public communication, which in 2007 will involve those activities identified as "post-closure" activities under the PCPIP.